-Prior to presenting the recommendations for the years 2015-2035, a review of progress made since the adoption of the last Master Plan in 2004 is in order.
-The 2004 Plan recommended a variety of projects and programs to be undertaken by the City and community partners in order to achieve stated goals.
-A summary of the progress made to date on these action items is presented in Table 2.1 on the following page.
-Some of the most noteworthy accomplishments include:
+The 2004 CMP recommended a variety of projects and programs to be undertaken by the City and community partners in order to achieve stated goals.
+A summary of the progress made on these action items is presented in Table 2.1 below.
+Some of the most noteworthy accomplishments following the 2004 CMP included:

-• Construction of the roundabout at S. Front Street and US-41/M-28.
+- Construction of the roundabout at S. Front Street and US-41/M-28. - Establishment of a comprehensive urban forestry program.

-- Establishment of a comprehensive urban forestry program. - Development of the linear park (multi-use path) along the abandoned railroad corridor south of W. Washington St.
+• Development of the linear park (multi-use path) along the abandoned railroad corridor south of W. Washington St.